cyberbotics/webots/docs/guide/general-faq.md

 Cyberbotics collaborates to several academic and industrial projects, and provides a paid user support, training and consulting for users who need to quickly develop high-quality Webots simulations.
 Please [contact us](mailto:info@cyberbotics.com) for more information about our services.

+### Can I Still Use a Webots Version Before the R2019a Release?

+Yes, and for free!

+Just log into Webots using this magical password: `webots`.

 ### Where to Start?

 [Download Webots](https://cyberbotics.com/download), [install it](installation-procedure.md) and follow the [official tutorials](tutorials.md).